 Question Indicative content 1b Answers will be credited according to candidates' deployment of material in relation to the qualities outlined in the generic mark scheme.
 The indicative content below is not prescriptive and candidates are not required to include all the material which is indicated as relevant.
 Other relevant material not suggested below must also be credited.
 Candidates must analyse and evaluate the source in relation to an enquiry into the Terror in 1793-94.
-1. The following points could be made about the origin and nature of the source and applied when giving weight to selected information and inferences: As a former member of the Committee of Public Safety, Thibaudeau was in a good position to provide an informed account of the Terror The partisan nature of the source is reflected in the negative description of the Terror ('subjected the nation to its bloody impact', 'led to atrocious suffering') Since Thibaudeau's memoir was published in 1824, the passage of time may have influenced his recollections of the Terror (e.g. a desire to distance himself from any responsibility for the actions of the Committee of Public Safety).
-The evidence could be assessed in terms of giving weight to the following points of information and inferences: It suggests that the Terror was widespread and affected the whole of France ('subjected the whole nation to its bloody impact') It provides evidence that the Terror was indiscriminate and arbitrary ('no one was exempt', 'the Convention, as well as people, supplied its own victims', 'Robespierre its last victim', 'sacrificed friend and foe alike') It suggests that, on balance, the Terror was indescriminate and arbitrary (in one was exempt', 'the Convention, as well as people, supplied its own victims', 'Robespierre its last victim', 'sacrificed friend and foe alike') It suggests that, on bolance, the Terror was indescriminate and evention or to note limitations or to challenge aspects of the content.
-Relevant points may include: The Terror was not confirm the accuracy/usefuln
+The following points could be made about the origin and nature of the source and applied when giving weight to selected information and inferences: As a former member of the Committee of Public Safety, Thibaudeau was in a good position to provide an informed account of the Terror The partisan nature of the source is reflected in the negative description of the Terror ('subjected the nation to its bloody impact', 'led to atrocious suffering') Since Thibaudeau's memoir was published in 1824, the passage of time may have influenced his recollections of the Terror (e.g. a desire to distance himself from any responsibility for the actions of the Committee of Public Safety).
+The evidence could be assessed in terms of giving weight to the following points of information and inferences: It suggests that the Terror was widespread and affected the whole of France ('subjected the whole nation to its bloody impact') It provides evidence that the Terror was indiscriminate and arbitrary ('no one was exempt', 'the Convention, as well as people, supplied its own victims', 'Robespierre its last victim', 'sacrificed friend and foe alike') It suggests that, on balance, the Terror wasende rather than strengthened the Republic ('The Terror did more harm foe alike').
+Knowledge of historical context should be deployed to support and develop inferences and to confirm the accuracy/usefulness of information or to note limitations or to challenge aspects of the content.
+Relevant points may include: The Terror did not target any one particular area of France e.g. one study has calculated that, of 17,000 official executions, 16 per cent took place in Paris, 52 per cent in the Vendee and 19 per cent in the south-east The Terror did weaken the Republic because the extremist policies of the CPS and CGS alienated many Catholics and bourgeoisie, and even the sans culottes became disillusioned with the revolutionary government's actions The ferocity of the reaction to the Terror indicated the depth of popular hostility directed towards it.